U.K. Supermarkets To Ban Energy Drinks For Shoppers Under 16

 The National Association of Schoolmasters Union of Women Teachers has blamed energy drink guzzling for poor behavior in school.
 The group has called for research in the area and supported the grocery store restrictions.

 Policy researchers have called for energy drink legislation.
 Fuse, the Centre for Translational Research in Public Health, advocated for a law restricting energy drink sales to kids after finding that energy drinks are widely available for students as young as 11 years old.
-Another group, Action on Sugar, that runs nutrition-focused campaigns from Queen Mary University of London, has also rallied for regulation of these drinks.
+Another group, Action on Sugar, which runs nutrition-focused campaigns from Queen Mary University of London, has also rallied for regulation of these drinks.
 Although Action on Sugar focuses on sweeteners, the high caffeine in energy drinks worries them, too, says Kawther Hashem, a nutritionist and researcher for the group.
 "Why is it that we have a warning label, but children can buy these products?" she says.

 Overall, it's probably a good idea to pause energy drink sales to children, says Jennifer Temple, a nutrition researcher at the University of Buffalo who has studied how caffeine affects kids.
 "We've seen kind of an explosion of energy drinks on the market over the past decade and a half, without really a whole lot of empirical data to understand what consuming these high amounts of caffeine can do, especially to children and adolescents," she says.